chime-frb-open-data/chime-frb-open-data.github.io/docs/voevents-faq.md

     **This research has made use of the CHIME/FRB VOEvent Service.**

 ??? help "How do we get help regarding issues about the service"
-    Please consult our community issue page [here](https://github.com/chime-frb-open-data/community/issues).
-You can search existing issues first to see if your problem, or similar, has already been solved or is being actively investigated; otherwise, please open a new issue there.
+    Please consult our GitHub community discussion page [here](https://github.com/chime-frb-open-data/community/discussions).
+You can search for existing issues first to see if your problem, or similar, has already been solved or is being actively investigated; otherwise, consider starting a discussion there.

 ??? help "How can I contact the CHIME/FRB team for quick questions?"
-    Please go [here](https://github.com/chime-frb-open-data/community/issues) first to see if your question has already been answered among previously submitted issues.
-If not, please add a new one.
-We are committed to addressing issues in a timely manner.
+    Please check to see if your question is answered [here](https://github.com/chime-frb-open-data/community/discussions).
+If not, consider starting a new discussion, and a CHIME/FRB team member will help out in the forum in a timely manner.

 ## VOEvent Service Questions